Update: → „People of Color in European Art History“ is an awesome Tumblr with more pictural and other evidence then I

 I’ve seen the following line of argument coming up in number of different situations (it seems to never get old) when talking about diversity in fantasy/„historical“ settings: „This is fantasy based on Medieval Europe™ and there where no People of Color in Europe at that time.1 Therefore it is okay not to/would be inaccurate to feature PoC in this fantasy setting.“ This is flawed on several levels:

-1. Most of the movies/books/tv-shows/games in question feature dragons, zombies, women in very strange armor etc. so PoC would not be that „fantastical“ in these settings.
+1. Most of the stories in question feature dragons, zombies, women in very strange armor etc. so PoC would not be that „fantastical“ in these settings.

-2. There where – of course – PoC in actual medieval Europe.
-There are PoC everywhere in Europe today, why would they not have been there at any point in time before now?
-The assumption that Vikings might have traveled as far as America2 but everybody else just stayed at home is pretty strange.
+2. There were – of course – PoC in actual medieval Europe.
+There are PoC everywhere in Europe today,2 why would they not have been there at any point in time before now?
+The assumption that Vikings might have traveled as far as America3 but everybody else just stayed at home is pretty strange.
 Humans have always migrated (yes, not just as visitors or traders) and always will.

 So on this page I’ll collect examples of PoC in (and before) medieval Europe.
 This will not be easy, because history is written by the winners (white men) and if we look at the amount of whitewashing that’s going on today it’s fair to assume that this has been done in former times.
 But here we go:

 → One of the women3 buried in the Oseberg ship was probably from Iran.

 → The Ivory Bangle Lady, a high-status woman4 of North African descent, living in 4th century York.
 This indicates that Britain was far more diverse at that time then it is now generally assumed.
 (Via) In fact it is possible that 20% of the cities population were „long distant migrants.
 (Via) That is one in five.